dev-VitorRibeiro/dev-VitorRibeiro/README.md

 </div><br/>

-Computer Science, technology and innovation student
+Computer Science student, enthusiast in electronics and internet of things projects, reader and musician in his spare time.